cryspen/verify-rust-std/testable-simd-models/README.md

 	   mk!([100]_mm256_bsrli_epi128{<0>,<1>,<2>,<3>,...,<255>}(a: BitVec));
    ```
    The macro invocation has four parts.
-   1. `mk!([100]...`: By default the macro tests for a thousand randomly generated inputs.
+   1. `mk!([100]...`: By default, the macro tests for a thousand randomly generated inputs.
 If needed, this can be modified, such as here, where the `[100]` is used so that
       only 100 inputs are generated.
    2. `_mm256_bsrli_epi128`: This is the name of the intrinsic being tested, and is necessary in all cases.
    3. `{<0>,<1>,<2>,<3>,...,<255>}`: This part only appears when the intrinsic has a const generic argument, like the `IMM8` in this intrinsic.
       As the name indicates, this constant argument is supposed to be at most 8 bits wide.
-      We can confirm this by looking at the implementation, and spotting the `static_assert_uimm_bits!(IMM8, 8);`
+      We can confirm this by looking at the implementation and spotting the `static_assert_uimm_bits!(IMM8, 8);`
       line, which asserts that constant argument is positive and fits in 8 bits.
 Thus, we add `{<0>,<1>,<2>,<3>,...,<255>}` to test for each possible constant
       value of the constant argument.
    4. `(a: BitVec)`: This part contains all the arguments of the intrinsic and their types.

-   This surmises the steps needed to use the `mk!` macro to generate a test.
-There is a caveat however.
-In the case that the output of an intrinsic is _not_
+   This summarizes the steps needed to use the `mk!` macro to generate a test.
+There is a caveat: in the case that the output of an intrinsic is _not_
-   a bit-vector (and is instead say, an integer like `i32`), then the macro will not work, and a manual test has to be written.
+   a bit-vector (and is instead, say, an integer like `i32`), then the macro will not work, and a manual test has to be written.
 You can see examples in the test files.